-- (h) Special care is taken to avoid skin contamination with infectious materials; gloves should be worn when handling infected animals and when skin contact with infectious materials is unavoidable. - (i) All materials from laboratories and animal rooms are appropriately decontaminated before disposal.
+- f.
+Laboratory coats, gowns, smocks, or uniforms are worn while in the laboratory.
+Before leaving the laboratory for any non-laboratory area (e.g., cafeteria, library, administrative offices), this protective clothing is removed and appropriately stored in the laboratory. - g.
+Animals not involved in the work being performed are not permitted in the laboratory. - h.
+Special care is taken to avoid skin contamination with infectious materials; gloves should be worn when handling infected animals and when skin contact with infectious materials is unavoidable. - i.
+All materials from laboratories and animal rooms are appropriately decontaminated before disposal.
 Hypodermic needles and syringes are used only for parenteral injection and aspiration of fluids from laboratory animals and diaphragm bottles.
 Only needle-locking syringes or disposable syringe-needle units (i.e., needle is integral to the syringe) are used for the injection or aspiration of infectious fluids.
 Extreme caution should be used when handling needles and syringes to avoid auto inoculation and the generation of aerosols during use and disposal.
 Needles should not be bent, sheared, replaced in the sheath or guard, or removed from the syringe following use.
-The needle and syringe should be promptly placed in a puncture-resistant sharps container and disposed following the procedures on Part III of this Plan. - (k) Spills and accidents which result in overt exposures to infectious materials are immediately reported to the PI or Lab Supervisor.
-Medical evaluation, surveillance, and treatment are provided as appropriate and written records are maintained. - (I) When appropriate, considering the agent(s) handled, baseline serum samples for laboratory and other at-risk personnel are collected and stored.
+The needle and syringe should be promptly placed in a puncture-resistant sharps container and disposed following the procedures on Part III of this Plan. - j.
+Spills and accidents which result in overt exposures to infectious materials are immediately reported to the PI or Lab Supervisor.
+Medical evaluation, surveillance, and treatment are provided as appropriate and written records are maintained. - k.
+When appropriate, considering the agent(s) handled, baseline serum samples for laboratory and other at-risk personnel are collected and stored.
 Additional serum specimens may be collected periodically, depending on the agents handled or the function of the lab.
-The P.I. is responsible for determining this need. - (m) A formal, written Biosafety Program is prepared or adopted.
+The PI is responsible for determining this need. - I. A formal, written Biosafety Management Program is prepared or adopted.
 Personnel are trained and advised of special hazards and are required to read instructions on practices and procedures and to follow them.
 Failure to follow appropriate practices should result in disciplinary action.

-CONTAINMENT EQUIPMENT
+3. CONTAINMENT EQUIPMENT